John John Florence: Career

 On February 25, 2016, Florence won "The Eddie" Quiksilver Big Wave Invitational in memory of Eddie Aikau, at Waimea Bay, the first time the event ran in seven years.
-He is one of the only nine surfers who have won the event.
+He is one of the only ten surfers who have won the event.
 On October 25, 2016, Florence won the Meo Rip Curl Pro, in Portugal securing the WSL World Championship title.
 Florence was the first Hawaiian surfer in over a decade to win the title since Andy Irons last won it in 2004.

 After a dominating 2016 season, Florence continued to show a strong performance in the 2017 WSL season, alongside his new coach Ross Williams.
 John John's strong performances all year long made him a clear favorite to take home top honors again.
 In December 2017, Florence clinched his second straight world title at Pipeline, coming in second in the event to Jeremy Flores.

 In December 2019, Florence qualified for the 2020 Olympics despite missing much of the 2019 World Surf League Men's Champion Tour due to an ACL injury.
 Florence finished the 2019 WSL Tour ranking seventh after competing in 6 of the 11 events.
 At the Olympics, he was eliminated in the third round by teammate Kolohe Andino.

-In December 2020, Florence won the Billabong Pipeline Masters, beating Brazilian surfer Gabriel Medina in the finals.

-After getting injured at the Boost Mobile Margaret River Pro, Florence missed the majority of the 2021 season, finishing 11th at the end of the year.
+Florence won the Billabong Pipeline Masters in December 2020, beating Brazilian surfer Gabriel Medina in the finals, but missed most of the 2021 season after incurring an injury at the Boost Mobile Margaret River Pro, finishing 11th at the end of the year.
 In December 2021, Florence won the Michelob ULTRA Pure Gold Haleiwa Challenger, scoring an excellent heat in the final.

-In January 2022, he won the Triple Crown of Surfing for a second year in a row, alongside fellow Hawaiian Carissa Moore.
+He retained the Triple Crown of Surfing for 2021, in an event held in January 2022, alongside fellow Hawaiian Carissa Moore.
+In December 2023, Florence won the Vans Pipe Masters, alongside fellow Hawaiian Moana Jones Wong.

+In 2024, Florence was the first seed at the conclusion of the WSL season, clinching his third world title at Lower Trestles against Italo Ferreira.

+On 21 January 2025, Florence announced on Instagram that he will be stepping back from the 2025 World Surf League (WSL) Championship Tour to "focus on surfing in a different way".
+The WSL later confirmed that Alan Cleland Jr. would take Florence's position and that Florence will receive the wildcard position for the 2026 Championship Tour.

 Sponsorships

 In 2013, Florence changed sponsors, joining Hurley International, after surfing for O'Neill since he was six years old.
 On January 27, 2020, John John announced he would be leaving Hurley after Hurley's owner, Bluestar Alliance, walked back John John's contract and offered him a $2,000,000 buyout deal.
-Most recently, Florence partnered with Machu Picchu Energy, a new energy brand that uses natural caffeine and organic ingredients.
-In his Instagram post, he also mentioned his excitement about the brand's dedication to giving back to the communities by helping kids get outdoors and giving them opportunities to thrive.
-He is now sponsored by: Machu Picchu Energy, Stance, Futures, Nixon, Dakine, Clif Bar, Electric, Yeti and Pyzel surfboards.
-In addition to his sponsorships, Florence launched his own apparel and surf brand entitled "Florence Marine X" in 2020 as a joint venture with former Hurley owner Bob Hurley.